Fuco1/dired-hacks/README.md

 be removed by `dired-omit-mode`, so you should not need to use both---in fact it is discouraged, as it would make the read-in slower.

+When called with negative prefix argument, some filters can read multiple values.
+The resulting predicate is often much faster than having the filter repeated with single argument.
+Read the documentation to learn more about the calling conventions.
+Currently, these filters support reading multiple arguments:

+* `dired-filter-by-extension`

 To define your own filters, you can use the macro `dired-filter-define`.
 If you define some interesting filter,